Connected devices can now share position information, even in noisy, GPS-denied areas.

 Traditional localization methods extract one feature of the signal to estimate a single value for, say, the distance or angle between two nodes.
 Localization accuracy relies entirely on the accuracy of those inflexible (or “hard”) values, and accuracy has been shown to decrease drastically as environments get harsher.

-Say a node transmits a signal to another node that’s 10 meters away in a building with many reflective surfaces.
-The signal may bounce around and reach the receiving node at a time corresponding to 13 meters away.
+Say a node transmits a signal to another node that’s 10 meters (33 feet) away in a building with many reflective surfaces.
+The signal may bounce around and reach the receiving node at a time corresponding to 13 meters (43 feet) away.
 Traditional methods would likely assign that incorrect distance as a value.

 For the new work, the researchers decided to try using soft information for localization.
 The method leverages many signal features and contextual information to create a probability distribution of all possible distances, angles, and other metrics.
 “It’s called ‘soft information’ because we don’t make any hard choices about the values,” Conti says.